vishwajeetseven/ClipWrite/README.md

 Click Load unpacked.

-Select the extension folder (the folder containing manifest.json).
+Select the extension folder (the folder containing manifest.json, background.js, and writer.js)

 Now the extension will load immediately.